ICC approves probe into violence against Rohingya in Myanmar | DW | 14.11.2019

 The decision has increased pressure on Myanmar, which has been accused of widespread abuses against the Rohingya.

-The Southeast Asian nation is also facing a separate lawsuit at the International Court of Justice (ICJ), the UN's top court, over allegations of genocide against the Muslim minority.
+The Southeast Asian nation is also facing a separate lawsuit at the International Court of Justice (ICJ), the UN's top court, over accusations of genocide against the Muslim minority.

 Both of the courts are located in The Hague, with the ICC primarily responsible for convicting individuals responsible for crimes, while the ICJ seeks to settle disputes between nations.